The Upper Carboniferous flora of Ibbenbüren (Germany)

 During the Late Carboniferous large parts of Northwest and Central Europe consisted of lowlands covered with swamps.
 In these swamps peat was formed.
 Peatforming in lowlands only occurs when the increase of the peat layers is keeping pace with the descent of the soil.
 From time to time this equilibrium was disturbed and the swamps were flooded.
 The swamps drowned and got covered with a layer of erosional material (sand and clay).
 As a consequence of the pressure the peat layers settled down.
 After some time the depression got filled up, the descent of the soil slowed down or the sea level was lowering, and at the clay layer a new swamp came into existence.
 Read more

-At first this happened through 'Stollen', more or less horizontal galleries,
+century on.
+At first this happened through 'Stollen', more or less

 In the fine museum at Ibbenbüren (click on the photo above) the (eventful) history of the coal mining is pictured beautifully.